bsv-blockchain/gitbook-bsv-code-academy/learning-paths/intermediate/README.md

 ## What You'll Build

-By completing this path, you will build three production-ready applications:
+By completing this path, you will build four production-ready applications:

+0. **Payment Systems** - Complete payment infrastructure with invoicing, subscriptions, and refunds
 1. **Crowdfunding Platform** - Token-based campaign funding with escrow and automated payouts
 2. **Asset Tokenization System** - Real-world asset representation with compliance workflows
 3. **Supply Chain Digital Passports** - Product lifecycle tracking with multi-party verification